Last updated September 24, 2020

 Reported cases of the virus are staying relatively low and we’ve seen a few favorite beaches and national parks slowly open up for the locals.
-Starting August 1, Costa Rica will allow passengers from certain countries as long as they have the proper medical certification and insurance.
-Unfortunately, the US is not on that list.
+Starting August 1, Costa Rica started allowing passengers from certain countries as long as they have the proper medical certification and insurance.
+And as of September, the country is allowing travelers from a handful of US states.
+We’re hoping more and more states will be allowed in which would be a good step towards a Spring 2021 semester here.

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to Costa Rica again (it’s stuff you’re going to want to know).
 Also, this info changes often.
 Our goal is to keep things current with weekly updates, so check back frequently.